a11y-spec/Artesium-Project-OS/README.md

 has been registers as being responsible for this filesystem.
 This does not only serve for getting filesystems out of the kernel, but does also provide the possibility to use the filesystem interface whenever it fits.
-For example, Escape has a ftpfs that allows you to access a FTP server by mounting it somewhere and a tarfs to access and/or change a tar file.
+For example, Artesium has a ftpfs that allows you to access a FTP server by mounting it somewhere and a tarfs to access and/or change a tar file.

-Escape has also an interesting sandboxing mechanism, which causes no performance overhead, can be used by unprivileged users (non-root) and is nestable (sandboxed processes can create sandboxes).
-In general, Escape does not allow to upgrade privileges, but only to downgrade them.
+Artesium has also an interesting sandboxing mechanism, which causes no performance overhead, can be used by unprivileged users (non-root) and is nestable (sandboxed processes can create sandboxes).
+In general, Artesium does not allow to upgrade privileges, but only to downgrade them.
 To downgrade permissions, the sandbox application can be used.
 It allows to leave groups to restrict the access to drivers and services.
 And it allows to remount